Sida's work in Russia

 Supporting freedom of expression

-Much of the remaining independent Russian media were forced out of the country as early as 2021.
+Much of the remaining independent Russian media were forced out of the country 2021 and 2022.
 They continue to operate from other countries and reach out to the Russian population with information on the situation in both Russia and Ukraine.
-The Russian state’s disinformation about Ukraine and the West has laid the groundwork for the population to accept the war.
-Countering disinformation that increases antagonism is important for achieving peace in the long term.
-That is why support for independent Russian media is important.

 Climate, environment and sustainable energy

 Protecting and managing natural resources has long been a low priority in Russia.
 Millions of people live in areas heavily affected by environmentally harmful industrial emissions.
-Since the outbreak of war, environmental standards have been lowered in favour of short-term economic development.2
+Since the outbreak of war, environmental standards have been lowered in favour of short-term economic development.

 Sida has been involved in environmental issues in Russia for many years, but most of its efforts were terminated after Russia’s large-scale attack on Ukraine.
-Sida’s climate and environment assistance has been successful, including a significant reduction in nutrient discharges into the Baltic Sea.
-After the outbreak of war in February 2022, Sida decided to put all environmental interventions in municipal infrastructure in Russia on hold.

 Supporting climate and environment